decaf-dev/obsidian-dataloom/README.md

 ## Settings

-Settings can be found by clicking on the Obsidian Settings Icon (a gear) and then scrolling down to `Notion-Like Tables`
+Settings can be found by opening the Obsidian settings menu and then scrolling down to `Notion-Like Tables`

 ### Excluded Tables

-If you would like to exclude a table from being rendered as a Notion-Like table, you can specify the file path for the note that contains that table.

-Please note that this file path must include any folders starting from the root folder.
-If have a note nested in 2 folders from the root then the file path would look like this `/folder1/folder2/note.md`.
+If you would like to exclude a table from being rendered as a Notion-Like table, you can specify the file path for the note that contains the table.
+Please note that this file path must include any folders starting from the root folder. e.g. `/folder1/folder2/note.md`

-The `.md` extension is required for the file name of the path.
+Please note that the `.md` extension is required for the file name of the note in the path.

-Please separate different path names with a comma: `/note1.md,/folder/note2.md`
+Different path names must be separated with a comma: `/note1.md,/folder/note2.md`

 ## Custom Themes